Master’s in Organizational Leadership Online Curriculum

 Curriculum Details

-You’ll complete 10 courses to earn your Master of Arts in Organizational Leadership degree from the Middlebury Institute of International Studies.
+You’ll complete 10 courses to earn your online Master of Arts in Organizational Leadership degree from the Middlebury Institute of International Studies.
 Our program focuses on an interdisciplinary curriculum with real-world applications.
 In the program, you’ll gain hands-on experience addressing real organizational challenges.
 Through your coursework, you’ll reflect on your leadership style, decision-making processes and the impacts of your choices on society.

 Core Courses